pannuhuone/Voron-CANBus/ebb36.md

 ![image](https://user-images.githubusercontent.com/5571703/210248989-0d4a6656-740a-48c2-a7f1-966d66465cb8.png)

+* If CAN cable is not connected on one side, resistance between CAN-H and CAN-L should be 120 Ohm.

 10. Power up your printer.

 11. Wait until your devices are up and running and check that you CAN network is up and you can see the devices